 Importance of Software Testing

 It’s common for many startups to skip testing.
 They might say that their budget is the reason why they overlook such an important step.
-But to make a strong and positive first impression, testing a product for bugs is a must.
+They think it would lead to no major consequences.
+But to make a strong and positive first impression, it needs to be top-notch.
+And for that, testing the product for bugs is a must.

-Similarly, established organizations need to maintain their client base.
+Similarly, established organizations need to maintain their client base and their impression.
 So they have to ensure the delivery of flawless products to the end-user.
 Let’s take a look at some points and see why software testing is vital to good software development.

-An enterprise can only bring value to the customer only when the product delivered is ideal.
-And to achieve that, an organization focuses on testing applications and fixes the bugs that testing reveals before releasing the product.
+Organizations have to focus on testing applications and fix the bugs that testing reveals before releasing the product.
 When the team resolves issues before the product reaches the customer, the quality of the deliverable increases.

 Another reason why testing is gaining more importance is ever-increasing browser options.
 What works fine on Chrome may not run well on Safari or Internet Explorer.
 This gives rise to the need for cross-browser testing, which includes checking the compatibility of the application on different browsers.

 Functional testing verifies each function of an application or software.
 The tester verifies functionality with a specified set of requirements.
 So the source code of a software or an application doesn’t play a major role in this case.
-Black box testing—that is, testing the behavior of the software—is the main concern.
+Testing the behavior of the software is the main concern.

 The different types of functional testing include: